mainsail-crew/MainsailOS/site/docs/troubleshooting.md

 ## Klipper says the MCU is unable to connect

 Double check your USB connection, try another cable (the one that comes with the board usually works), and check that your firmware was flashed correctly (refer to the guide for your board).
+If you need to flash new firmware (for example autoflashing will not work if you upgrade klipper before flashing your board and it's properly connected), use the `COMPILE_BINARIES` macro to generate new firmware binaries for all supported boards.
+Then download the binary for your board from the `firmware_binaries` folder in the Machine tab, and flash it via SD card.

 ## I updated klipper and now i get an error!